eclipse-vertx/vert.x/core_manual_groovy.md

 The `write` method is asynchronous and always returns immediately after the write has been queued.
 The actual write might complete some time later.

-If you want to be informed when the actual write has completed you can pass in a closure as a final argument.
-This closure will be executed when the write has completed:

-    request.response.write("hello") { println "It's actually been written" }

 If you are just writing a single string or Buffer to the HTTP request you can write it and end the request in a single call to the `end` method.